FAQs

 Commercial Contracts (UAE)

-This section covers advice on all aspects of commercial agreements, including the negotiation of agency, distribution and franchise contracts in various industries.
+This section covers advice on all aspects of commercial agreements, including the negotiation of agency, distribution and franchise contracts in various industries, as well as their dissolution.
 The scope of this section also encompasses corporate governance and general day-to-day company operational advice.
-Transactional work such as mergers and acquisitions should be submitted under UAE Corporate/M&A. Note that while franchising agreements are relevant here, a submission that heavily emphasises franchising work at the expense of other forms of commercial contracts, may be taken as stronger evidence of a commercial IP practice and thus given less credit within this section compared to UAE Intellectual Property.
+Corporate restructuring is also accepted under this heading.
+Joint venture work is acceptable here, although large-scale joint ventures should be submitted under UAE Corporate/M&A instead.
+Transactional work such as mergers and acquisitions should all be submitted under UAE Corporate/M&A.

 Construction (UAE)